 Here are other trails on the Carmel:

 Looking for a tour guide in Israel?
 I might be free to guide you while you’re here.
-Send me a message with all the details and I’ll get back to you ASAP.
-You can also reach me by email at firstname.lastname@example.org.
+Contact me by email at firstname.lastname@example.org.

 How many days to visit Haifa?

 It depends on what you want to do.
 Haifa is very accessible from Tel Aviv and can be a pleasant day trip by train.
 In one day, you can taste some great food, visit the Bahai Gardens, and maybe squeeze in another activity.
 If you want to see more and absorb the atmosphere, I’d say 2-3 days should be enough.